MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-register-new-customers.md

 ms.date: 03/29/2017
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: aa56764b5f3210229ad21eae6891fb201462209c
-ms.openlocfilehash: ca4f1880e7a95eaf945d48ca2cdd7b3d5f80a621
+ms.openlocfilehash: e4ba19fcd29dfa12d5c87b94753d74abb9aab39d
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 12/14/2017

 ---
 # <a name="how-to-register-new-customers"></a>How to: Register New Customers
 Customers are the source of your income.
 You must register each customer you sell to as a customer card.
 Customer cards hold the information that is required to sell products to the customer.
 For more information, see [How to: Invoice Sales](sales-how-invoice-sales.md) and [How to: Register New Items](inventory-how-register-new-items.md).

 Before you can register new customers, you must set up various sales codes that you can select from when you fill in customer cards.
-For more information, see [Set Up Sales](sales-setup-sales.md).
+For more information, see [Setting Up Sales](sales-setup-sales.md).

 > [!NOTE]
 >   If customer templates exist for different customer types, then a window appears when you create a new customer card from where you can select an appropriate template.
 If only one customer template exists, then new customer cards always use that template.